RCOEM-Google-DSC/Polaris-2022/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Install NodeJs and Clone the Repo

-In the project directory, you can run:
+Then in the project directory, run:

+### `npm install`
+Installs the project dependencies.

 ### `npm start`